elijah415hz/baby-temp/README.md

 Now that you have your temperature sensor connected to your RaspberryPi it's time to get everything up and running!

-I use a headless setup, meaning that I don't plug a keyboard and moniter into my RaspberryPi, I just access it from my MacBook.
+I use a headless setup, meaning that I don't plug a keyboard and monitor into my RaspberryPi, I just access it from my MacBook.
 One way to do this is through SSH.
 SSH is disabled by default in Raspian, the RaspberryPi operating system.
 To enable it, plug your sd card into your computer and create an empty file named "ssh" (no file extension) right at the root of the boot partition.
-If you have multiple partitions, the boot partitian should be the smallest partition and you'll see it contains key operating system files.
+If you have multiple partitions, the boot partition should be the smallest partition and you'll see it contains key operating system files.
 While we're in there, we can go ahead and set up our wireless credentials.
-Raspian has a very user friendly utility for configuring wifi credentials and other basic things that can be accessed with the command ` sudo raspiconfig`, but we don't have access to that utility until we can SSH into our Pi.
+Raspian has a very user friendly utility for configuring WiFi credentials and other basic things that can be accessed with the command `sudo raspi-config`, but we don't have access to that utility until we can SSH into our Pi.
 So, we'll do it the manual way just this once.
 Right in the same folder where we created the ssh file, create a file called "wpa_supplicant" and paste the following code into it, filling in your own information.

 ```ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev